Intel MCS-51: Instruction set

 Compare operand to the immediate #data, and jump to PC + offset if not equal.
-Immediate and memory direct modes (opcodes 0xB4 and 0xB5) compare the operand against the accumulator, CJNE A,operand,offset.
+Because this instruction already has the maximum possible two bytes of operand, immediate and memory direct modes (opcodes 0xB4 and 0xB5) omit the immediate #data and instead compare the operand against the accumulator, CJNE A,#data,offset amd CJNE A,address,offset.
 Note that there is no compare and jump if equal instruction, CJE.